rehierl/node-tree-outliner/about-sequences.md

 * [en.wikipedia.org, depth-first search (DFS)](https://en.wikipedia.org/wiki/Depth-first_search)

 In order to create an outline that accurately represents a document's structure, the document's DOM tree must be traversed by visiting each node.
 In general, the traversal of such a node tree can be classified depending on certain characteristics - such as:

-* When is a node visited in relation to its child nodes?
-  (e.g. depth-first search (DFS), breadth-first search (BFS))
+* When is a node visited in relation to its child nodes? - e.g. depth-first search (DFS), breadth-first search (BFS)
-* In which order are the child nodes visited? (e.g. left-to-right (LTR), first-to-last (FTL), right-to-left (RTL), last-to-first (LTF))
+* In which order are the child nodes visited? - e.g. left-to-right (LTR) (aka. first-to-last (FTL)), right-to-left (RTL) (aka. last-to-first (LTF))

 ### Depth-first search (DFS)

-The traversal of a tree is referred to as a depth-first (DFS) search, if all the nodes of a single branch are visited before the nodes any other branch.
+The traversal of a tree is referred to as a depth-first (DFS) search, if all the nodes of a branch are visited before the nodes any other branch.

 **FTL, DFS, Pre-order tree traversal**